courros/hnco/README.md

 according to their median performance (quartiles are also considered).
 They are ranked first per function then globally.

-A list of remote hosts can be specified in `plan.json` under the name `servers`.
-For each server, a hostname (or ip address) and a username must be given.
-The path to the respective working directories must be the same.
-GNU parallel connects to servers with ssh and ssh login must not require a password.

 ### Dynamics

-The purpose of this experiment is to study the evolution of the maximum found so far.
+The purpose of this experiment is to study the evolution of the entropy in UMDA and PBIL.
+Any quantity observable through the log function of an algorithm can be considered for this experiment.
 Each algorithm is run only once on each function.
+This experiment shares the script for running simulations with the dynamics experiment.
+However time is expressed in terms of number of iterations instead of number of function evaluations.

 ### ECDF